 |Max. height – alternate lens mounting||166 mm||~ 25.5 * 14 mm|

 The base stand of the AD407 is unfortunately a bit too lightweight.
 This results in the device tipping over backwards when you tilt the microscope arm back too far.
-Not ideal, and in that situation you will need to hold the base down by hand to prevent this.
+Not ideal, and in that situation you will need to hold the base down by hand to keep it from tipping over.

-The base also comes with two optional clamps that you can use to hold circuit boards in place.
-I did not find myself using them much, because they reduce the size of the horizontal work area.
+With the base, you get two optional clamps that you can use to hold circuit boards in place.
+I do not find myself using them much, because they restrict the size of the horizontal work area.

 The brightness of the LEDs is adjustable in 8 steps through the wired switch on the power cable.

-The Andonstar AD407 has three different methods through which you can interact with the output image.
+The Andonstar AD407 has three different methods you can use to work with the output image.

 - The built-in 7″ LCD screen.